yoav1131/Deep-Unfolded-D-ADMM/README.md

 # Data
 ### Distributed LASSO Problem
-The link to the data for the distributed LASSO problem: https://drive.google.com/drive/folders/1fbPHrS1ICw4bvawPwJJNCiqBUjdLrDx2?usp=sharing
+Please refer to the  [data](https://drive.google.com/drive/folders/1fbPHrS1ICw4bvawPwJJNCiqBUjdLrDx2?usp=sharing) for the distributed LASSO problem.

 The folder contains four directories for different SNR values {-2, 0, 2, 4}, in each directory there is a dataset_{snr}_snr.npy file which contain the data and labels.